webexpoprague/content/output/sessions-data.md

 ## Talk Description

-Markéta will guide you through designing flows where usability goes beyond making things “easier”—it becomes a critical element of security.
+Markéta will guide you through designing flows where usability goes beyond making things “easier” — it becomes a critical element of security.
 Using examples from the crypto world, you’ll learn how to navigate complex flows and make new concepts accessible to newcomers.
 Join Markéta to explore how to tackle these challenges with a content-first design, map educational goals, and use user drop-off strategically to focus on those ready for the next step.